 In my opinion, women are a way too passive and insecure when dating and after the age of 35 and this can have bad consequences.
 That’s why my message is:

 Don’t be too nice.
 Rock his world.
-Don’t make anything easy for him!
+Don’t make anything easy for him.
 Men need to know that what they’re investing in is worth their time and effort.
-So even if you run into an infertility issue with them later on, they will have strength to stay in the relationship and give their woman support.
+So even if you run into an infertility issue with them later on, they will have strength to stay in the relationship and commit to having a family.